2023 Most Popular Biological & Biomedical Sciences Master's Degree Schools in Illinois

 Check out the biological and biomedical sciences master's degree programs at these schools if you want to attend one of the most popular in Illinois.

-Our analysis found Loyola University Chicago to be the most popular school for biological and biomedical sciences students who want to pursue a master’s degree in Illinois.
+Our 2023 rankings named Loyola University Chicago the most popular school in Illinois for biological and biomedical sciences students working on their master’s degree.
 Loyola Chicago is a large private not-for-profit school located in the large city of Chicago.

 Women make up 62% of the biological and biomedical sciences majors at the school.